felias-fogg/RescueAVR/README.md

 This sketch can resurrect many classic AVR chips with wrong fuse settings using high-voltage (HV) programming.

 Sometimes, you may erroneously set a fuse bit, such as the clock source bit, and then the chip does not respond to ISP programming anymore.
 In this case, HV programming can help.
 One can easily reset all fuses to their factory setting, and then ISP programming is possible again.
 Note that the sketch does not implement a general HV programmer but can only perform some basic tasks, such as fuse setting and erasing the entire chip.
+Furthermore, you should not apply this technique "in-system" without pre-cautions.
+HV programming means that you apply 12 V to the RESET pin.
+So, if you do that "in-system," you should make sure that the RESET line is not connected to the rest of the system (e.g., by a pull-up resistor).

 You need an Arduino Uno, Nano, or Pro Mini, a breadboard, a PNP/NPN transistor pair, a few resistors, a lot of jumper wires, and an external regulated 12-volt supply to do HV programming.
 If you are the happy owner of a *RecueAVR shield* for an Arduino Uno, everything is already included and set up.
 You can build such a shield using the KiCAD design files in the [PCB directory](pcb/), or you can buy the PCBs or a kit at Tindie (very soon).